w3f/polkadot-wiki/docs/learn/learn-comparison-avalanche.md

 - Snowball

 Compared to Polkadot, Avalanche uses a asynchronous hybrid system that is based on a clasical and Nakomoto approach.
-Polkadot uses an synchronous hybrid model that combines BABE and GRADNPA, where BABE is the algorithm used to build blocks in a probabilistic way, and GRANDPA is a finality mechanism that uses a deterministic approach to adding blocks to the longest chain.
+Polkadot uses a synchronous hybrid model that combines BABE and GRADNPA, where BABE is the algorithm used to build blocks in a probabilistic way, and GRANDPA is a finality mechanism that uses a deterministic approach to adding blocks to the longest chain.
 In the end, validators agree to whole chains, rather than single new blocks.

 ## Staking Mechanics